Stephen-Gates/report-gallery/docs/location/it-component-location-report.md

 >Where are IT Components located?

-This is useful if your company has policies or regulations it needs to follow regarding data held in other Countries.
+This report is useful if your company has policies, or must comply with regulations, regarding data held in other Countries.

 ![IT Component Location](/assets/images/it-component-location.png)